Pouya3/type-speed/README.md

 # type-speed

-a game that you can test your speed typing whit it!
+a game that you can test your speed typing with it!

 Enjoy.